JerenRaquel/Unity-GameDev-Library/README.md

-# Unity-GameDev-Library 2.0
+# Unity Game Development Library 2.0
 Just some scripts, tools, and components to speed development up.
+The 2.0 version is updated and more efficent version of the previous version.
+The 1.0 version is deprecated and is under its own branch if needed.

 # Features
 Every feature in its own folder should provide all that is needed in able to work right out of the box.